 Still with me?
 Great!
 So many people struggle to land their first PM job.
 I get it because I’ve been there, too.
 It’s not easy, especially when you don’t have the experience companies are looking for.
 However, you can start thinking and acting like a product manager right now, which will change your mindset, and, ultimately, your employment status.

-Becoming a product manager is not easy, but it doesn’t have to be complicated.
+Becoming a product manager without experience is not easy, but it doesn’t have to be complicated.
 If you want the challenges and opportunities of having a high-impact role, then there are steps for getting started on your journey today!

 Here’s how you can start acting like a product manager to become a product manager!